Almost strict domination and anti-de Sitter 3-manifolds

 To end this introductory portion, we list some other instances where domination has appeared.
 March{\'e} and Wolff use domination to answer a question of Bowditch and resolve the Goldman conjecture in genus $2$ \cite{MW}.
 Dai-Li study domination for higher rank Hitchin representations into $\PSL(n,\mathbb{C})$ \cite{DL}.
 It would be interesting to see if the almost strict condition generalizes meaningfully to higher rank.

 \end{subsection}

 \begin{subsection}{Main theorems: maximal surfaces} We first fix some notations that we will keep throughout the paper. \begin{itemize} \item $\Sigma$ is surface with genus $g$ and $n$ punctures $p_1,\dots, p_n$, with $\chi(\Sigma)<0$.
 The deck group for the universal covering $\pi: \tilde{\Sigma}\to \Sigma$ is denoted by $\Gamma$. \item $\mathcal{T}(\Gamma)$ is the Teichm{\"u}ller space of classes of complete finite volume marked hyperbolic metrics on $\Sigma$. \item $\{\zeta_1,\dots, \zeta_n\}\subset \Gamma$ are the peripheral elements, i.e., those representing the simple closed curves enclosing $p_i$.
 If $n=1$, write $\zeta_1=\zeta$. \item $(X,\nu)$ is a $\textrm{CAT}(-1)$ Hadamard manifold with isometry group $G$. \item $(\mathbb{H},\sigma)$ denotes the hyperbolic space with constant curvature $-1$. \end{itemize} A representation $\rho:\Gamma\to G$ is irreducible if $\rho(\Gamma)$ fixes no point on the visual boundary $\partial_\infty X$.
 It is reductive if it is irreducible or if $\rho(\Gamma)$ preserves a geodesic in $X$. \begin{thma} Let $\rho_1:\Gamma\to \PSL(2,\mathbb{R})$ and $\rho_2:\Gamma\to G$ be reductive representations with $\rho_1$ Fuchsian. $\rho_1$ almost strictly dominates $\rho_2$ if and only if there exists a complete finite volume hyperbolic metric $\mu$ on $\Sigma$ and a $\rho_1\times\rho_2$-equivariant tame spacelike maximal immersion from The maximal surfaces are not unique but are classified according to Proposition \ref{class}. \end{thma} We defer the definition of tame and the explanation of uniqueness to Section \ref{2.5} once we have more background on harmonic maps.
+Loosely, tameness means there is a constraint on the growth of the energy as we go into a puncture.
+Assuming this constraint, for each $\zeta_i$ such that $\rho(\zeta_i)$ is hyperbolic, there is a twist parameter $\theta_i\in \R$ that reflects how much the maximal immersion twists (the lift to $\tilde{\Sigma}$ of) a geodesic curve going up into the cusp.
+Assuming the map is tame, it is completely determined by its parameters at each peripheral.
 We also comment that almost strict domination is the same as strict domination when every $\rho_2(\zeta_i)$ is elliptic (see also \cite[Lemma 6.3]{S}).

 Let's give some idea of the proof.
 For representations $\rho_1,\rho_2$, we define a functional $\E_{\rho_1,\rho_2}^\theta$ on the Teichm{\"u}ller space by where $h_\mu^\theta$, $f_\mu^\theta$ are certain harmonic maps on $(\tilde{\Sigma},\tilde{\mu})$ that may have infinite energy, in the sense that We show that this is always finite, provided the boundary lengths for $\rho_1$ and $\rho_2$ agree (Section 3).
 We then compute the derivative (Section 3), showing that critical points correspond to spacelike maximal surfaces (Proposition \ref{derivative}).
 To anyone working with harmonic maps, this is expected, but with no good theory of global analysis to treat infinite energy maps on surfaces with punctures, we have to work through some thorny details directly.
 In the course of our analysis, we develop a new energy minimization result (Lemma \ref{min}) that may be of independent interest.